flathub/io.github.alamahant.TarotCaster/README.md

 You can add your own tarot decks to TarotCaster:

-1. Create a folder with your deck name in the `decks` directory
+1. Create a folder with your deck name in the decks directory
-2. Name your card images according to the following convention:
+2. Name your card images according to the required convention
--->Detailed instructions for custom deck creation will be provided in the wiki.
 3. Restart the application to see your new deck

+For detailed instructions on custom deck creation, please visit the [main project repository](https://github.com/alamahant/TarotCaster).

 ## Dependencies

 ### For Flatpak Users
 No additional dependencies required - everything is included in the Flatpak package.

-### For Users Building from Source

 ## Credits and Licensing